Affect (psychology): Social interaction

 Affect display is a critical facet of interpersonal communication.
 Evolutionary psychologists have advanced the hypothesis that hominids have evolved with sophisticated capability of reading affect displays.

 Emotions are portrayed as dynamic processes that mediate the individual's relation to a continually changing social environment.
 In other words, emotions are considered to be processes of establishing, maintaining, or disrupting the relation between the organism and the environment on matters of significance to the person.

 Most social and psychological phenomena occur as the result of repeated interactions between multiple individuals over time.
 These interactions should be seen as a multi-agent system—a system that contains multiple agents interacting with each other and/or with their environments over time.
 The outcomes of individual agents' behaviors are interdependent: Each agent's ability to achieve its goals depends on not only what it does but also what other agents do.

 Emotions are one of the main sources for the interaction.
 Emotions of an individual influence the emotions, thoughts and behaviors of others; others' reactions can then influence their future interactions with the individual expressing the original emotion, as well as that individual's future emotions and behaviors.
 Emotion operates in cycles that can involve multiple people in a process of reciprocal influence.

 Affect, emotion, or feeling is displayed to others through facial expressions, hand gestures, posture, voice characteristics, and other physical manifestation.
 These affect displays vary between and within cultures and are displayed in various forms ranging from the most discrete of facial expressions to the most dramatic and prolific gestures.

 Observers are sensitive to agents' emotions, and are capable of recognizing the messages these emotions convey.
 They react to and draw inferences from an agent's emotions.
-The emotion an agent displays may not be an authentic reflection of his or her actual state (See also Emotional labor).
+The emotion an agent displays may not be an authentic reflection of their actual state (See also Emotional labor).

 Agents' emotions can have effects on four broad sets of factors: